-The loan investment (Note 5) is consistent with the asset allocation provisions of the University's endowment Investment Policy Statement.
+The loan investment is consistent with the asset allocation provisions of the University's endowment Investment Policy Statement.
 Furthermore, the interest rate associated with this loan investment is comparable to investments of similar risk that are available to the endowment for investment.
 The terms of this investment loan mirror the terms of the Bentley Hall endowment loan defined above.
+On July 22, 2020, the loan was fully repaid utilizing proceeds from the University's 2020B taxable debt issuance.